esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 __Finish Direction__

 Controls the direction of the Finish Strip.
-Ensure that it matches the direction of the finishers.
+Set it to matche the direction of the finishers.

 ### Panes on Bottom